patloew/CoLocation/README.md

 # Setup

-The library is available on jCenter.
+The library is available on Maven Central.
 Add the following to your `build.gradle`:

 ```groovy
 dependencies {